Anatoli Boukreev: Controversy

-Author Jon Krakauer was generally critical of Boukreev in his book, Into Thin Air.
+The 1996 Mount Everest disaster ignited controversy.
+Author Jon Krakauer was critical of Boukreev in his book, Into Thin Air.
 Subsequently, Boukreev was contacted by various media for a response, and also wrote his own account of the events on Everest in The Climb, a book co-written with Gary Weston DeWalt.

-The core of the controversy was Boukreev's decision to attempt the summit without supplementary oxygen and to descend to the camp ahead of his clients in the face of approaching darkness and blizzard.
-He was one of the first to reach the summit on the day of the disaster and stayed at or near the summit for nearly 1.5 hours helping others with their summit efforts, before returning to his tent shortly after 5 pm on May 10, well ahead of the later summiters on his team.
+The core of the controversy was Boukreev's decision, as was his usual practice, to summit Everest without using supplementary oxygen and to descend to the camp ahead of his clients.
+He was the first to reach the summit on the day of the disaster and stayed at or near the summit for nearly 1.5 hours helping others with their summit efforts, before descending and arriving at his tent shortly after 5 pm on May 10, well ahead of all the summitting clients and guides on his team.

-According to Boukreev himself the plan to descend ahead of his clients was discussed with and approved by expedition leader Fischer.
+According to Boukreev the plan to descend ahead of his clients was discussed with and approved by expedition leader Fischer.

+Krakauer acknowledged Boukreev's skills as a mountaineer and said that Boukreev, a Russian who spoke English poorly, "came from a tough, proud, hardscrabble climbing culture that did not believe in coddling the weak."
+Mountaineer Galen Rowell pointed out that Boukreev "fixed the Hillary Step after Sherpas failed to do so, foresaw problems with clients nearing camp after dark in a storm, noted five other guides present on the mountain, and descended to the South Col to be rested and hydrated enough to respond to an emergency" of a blizzard with gale force winds.
+Unable to find anyone -- guides, clients, or Sherpas -- to accompany him, Boukreev undertook four solo rescue attempts during the night and found and led three climbers stranded and lost on the mountain back to the safety of the camp.